 Frequently Asked Questions

-Global Health Teams is a volunteer, 501(c)(3), non-profit corporation dedicated to providing medical care and healthcare related support and education to under served and marginalized people throughout the world.
+Global Health Teams is a non-profit corporation staffed by volunteers.
+GHT provides medical care and healthcare related support and education to under served and marginalized people throughout the world.
 Our United States Tax ID number is 91-1317037.
-We are incorporated and registered as a charity in the State of Washington.
+We are also incorporated and registered as a charity in the State of Washington.
 Learn more about the history of GHT.

 GHT Board of Directors are all unpaid volunteers who donate their time to support the team and the communities we serve.

 The Board of Directors are:

 No, GHT is not a religious organization.
 Although we partner with a Catholic parish to help provide medications and referral care at the Leon clinic, our missions are strictly medical.
 GHT serves all patients in need.
 We provide care to everyone regardless of race, ethnicity, religion, gender or sexual orientation.
 There is also no requirement for patients or volunteers to attend religious services or receive religious information.

 Donations of cash are always welcome and no amount is too small.
 Your cash donations help us to fund our medical clinics and purchase the supplies that work best in our clinic.
-During the PayPal payment confirmation process, you may designate a specific purpose for your donation or say it is donated in someone’s name for a gift.
+During the PayPal confirmation process, you may list a specific purpose for your donation or say it is donated in someone’s name for a gift.
 Click Here to donate securely!

-Because of the logistics and cost associated with shipping to Haiti, we do not typically accept donated supplies or equipment.
-We want to make sure that whatever supplies and equipment we take are appropriate for use in Haiti and can be used effectively and safely in an austere environment.
+Because of the logistics associated with shipping to Haiti, we do not typically accept donated supplies or equipment.
+We want to make sure that whatever supplies and equipment we take are appropriate for use in Haiti.
+We also want to make sure they can be used effectively and safely in an austere environment.

 If you do have supplies or equipment that are in good condition and within their expiration date, please Contact Us for consideration.